RustyYato/RustyYato.github.io/_posts/2019-01-17-Closures-Magic-Functions.md

 [Playground Link __closure_1__](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2018&gist=c6e017ceb489566268b1f0fd28f8be04)

-We now have a field on `__closure_1__`, this represents the enviornment that is being used.
-So when we go to implement the `Fn*` traits, we use these fields to get access to the enviornment.
+We now have a field on `__closure_1__`, this represents the environment that is being used.
+So when we go to implement the `Fn*` traits, we use these fields to get access to the environment.
 Whenever Rust accesses one of these fields, it first dereferences them, the reason why will become evident when we get to mutating closures.

 Notice the lifetime parameter on `__closure_1__`, because it is borrowing from the stack frame with `&message`, `print_me` has a non-`'static` lifetime.
 One downside to this is that it can't be sent across threads!
 Threads require a `'static` lifetime so that things don't deallocate while they run.